Design a new venture to help American Family Insurance connect with its customers and improve their condition of living

 After working a shift, the Moonriser gets paid right away with money sent to a debit card.
 Moonrise can also help workers track progress toward their financial goals.

 To test the program in real time, IDEO and American Family assembled 11 Moonrisers, six employers, and a team of designers and programmers to work out kinks in the platform.
-During a one-week live prototype in Wisconsin, Moonrisers finished a combined 28 work shifts, earning an average of $121 each, while IDEO designers worked behind the scenes to keep the process running smoothly.
+During a one-week live pilot in Wisconsin, Moonrisers finished a combined 28 work shifts, earning an average of $121 each, while IDEO designers worked behind the scenes to keep the process running smoothly.

 IDEO and American Family Insurance interviewed customers of The General—a division of American Family—about how they budget to make ends meet.
 In this conversation, customer Chandra told designers how $62 could be the difference between breaking down and breaking even for her family.